wp-plugins/advanced-comment-control/readme.txt

 * Disable comments on select post types older than a certain date.
 * Disable comments on select post types with more than a set number of comments.
+* Disable pings/trackbacks on select post types older than a certain date.
+* Disable pings/trackbacks on select post types with more than a set number of comments.
 * Set roles that can always comment on select post types.
 * Set roles that can never comment on select post types.
 * Set rules for logged in or logged out users.